ds5110/rdata/README.md

   * NULL: not a vector, but closely related and often serves the role of a zero-length vector
 * every vector can have attributes
   * attributes can be thought of as a "named list of arbitrary metadata"
+  * "you can think of attributes as name-value pairs that attach metadata to an object"
+  * get and set attributes with `attr()`, get the all with `attributes()` and set a bunch with `structure()`
+  * "Attributes should generally be thought of as ephemeral" -- "most attributes are lost by most operations"
 * data structures not included in atomic vectors:
   * matrices
   * arrays